x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/restore-a-soft-deleted-mailbox-exchange-2013-help.md

 _**Applies to:** Exchange Online, Exchange Server 2013_

 Use the Shell to connect a soft-deleted mailbox to an Active Directory user account.
-A mailbox becomes *soft-deleted* in the source mailbox database when it’s moved to a different mailbox database.
+A mailbox becomes *soft-deleted* in the source mailbox database when it's moved to a different mailbox database.
 Exchange doesn't fully delete the mailbox from the source mailbox database when the move is complete.
 Instead, the mailbox in the source mailbox database is switched to a soft-deleted state.
 This lets you restore the source mailbox in case errors occur during the move that cause a failure or corruption of the mailbox on the destination database.
 If this happens, you can restore the source mailbox and try the move again.

 A soft-deleted mailbox is retained in the source database until the deleted mailbox retention period expires or until the **Remove-StoreMailbox** cmdlet is used to purge the soft-deleted mailbox.
 Until a soft-deleted mailbox is permanently deleted from the Exchange mailbox database, you can use the Shell to restore the contents of the soft-deleted mailbox to an existing mailbox or an archive mailbox.